Octobug/notes/software_engineering/software_maintenance/refactoring_improving_the_design_of_existing_code/02_principles_in_refactoring/README.md

 This makes it easy to reverse any change that causes a problem in production.

 ## Refactoring, Architecture, and Yagni

+One way of dealing with future changes is to put flexibility mechanisms into the software.

+> With refactoring, I can use a different strategy.
+Instead of speculating on
+> what flexibility I will need in the future and what mechanisms will best
+> enable that, I build software that solves only the currently understood needs,
+> but I make this software excellently designed for those needs.

+This approach to design goes under various names: simple design, incremental design, or `yagni` (you aren't gonna need it).
+Yagni doesn't imply that architectural thinking disappears, although it is sometimes naively applied that way.

+## Refactoring and the Wider Software Development Process

 >>>>> progress